4c0n/SyliusBarcodeSearchPlugin/README.md

         </div>
     </div>
     ```
-3. Install assets:
+4. Install assets:
     ```bash
    bin/console sylius:install:assets
     ```
-Just three steps!
+Just four steps!
 Now it's up to you to configure the product grid in such a way that a field containing the EAN is being filtered.